What is my personal injury case worth?

 - Impact on daily life

 Another factor that is very important in determining the value of a case is fault.
 Placing 100% of the blame on the at-fault driver, or the other party or business, is a top priority at Wolf & Pravato.
 Our team of trial attorneys and experts in engineering and reconstruction fight to ensure that we win any question of “who is at fault” or liability.
 In Florida, courts follow a pure comparative negligence recovery system.
 This means that your recovery is reduced by your amount of fault in an accident or incident.
-Ensuring fault is placed where it belongs is critical to winning your personal injury case, and Wolf & Pravato has a team of trial attorneys who are ready to fight for you.
+Ensuring fault is placed where it belongs is critical to winning your personal injury case, and the law office of Wolf & Pravato has a team of trial attorneys who are ready to fight for you.

 Each case is unique and requires a careful analysis by a qualified, experienced trial attorney.
 Many law firms never go to trial and have never presented a client’s claim to a jury.
 The entire legal team at Wolf & Pravato is made up of experienced trial attorneys with decades of experience and a winning record.
 There are too many variables and factors that make determining the value of any case difficult to do without the help of an experienced personal injury lawyer.
 Contact us today at (954) 633-8270 to schedule your free consultation to discuss your case and get a better idea of its value.